 Chutneys are such an important part of our food.
 They do wonders in enhancing the flavors of the food multifold.
 I swear by them and can’t have a few dishes without chutneys.
-Like idlis and dosas, appe, sandwiches and the list is long but you get the hang of it.
+Like idlis and dosas, appe, sandwiches, pakoras; the list is long but you get the hang of it.
 Don’t you?

-- Peanut(Mungfali) chutney : Which makes an amazing pair with idlis, dosas, appe or anything South Indian
+- Peanut(Mungfali) chutney : Which makes an amazing pair with idlis, dosas, appe or any other South Indian recipe

 PREPARATION TIME: 5 minutes